HAYWARD -- It's like a phoenix rising from the flames, and this particular phoenix can churn out 17 million pounds of deli meat a year.

 Cleanliness is key -- parts of the plant have vestibules that incorporate magnetic locks which allow a door on one side or the other to open, but never both at once.
 It ensures the filtered air on the clean side doesn't mingle directly with undesirable air.

-"Every time you slice a product, you open up a risk," explained Adam Ferrif, chief
+"Every time you slice a product, you open up a risk," explained Adam Ferrif, chief financial officer at Columbus.

 Photography is forbidden, especially near the slicing lines where much of the innovation and action takes place.

 "It's a proprietary process," Ferrif said.
 "These are the most modern facilities in the state."